avihayy/deep-learning-project/README.md

 *	yolo_anchors.txt
 *	data_classes.txt

-Since our Data-set is very big, we didn't able to upload it to the github, therefore you can find our data-set at the following Drive link: https://drive.google.com/drive/folders/1rHVssHFWw_SHX45BQcnHLU6HIFm_HIRk?usp=sharing
+Since our Data-set is very big, we didn't able to upload it to the github, therefore you can find our data-set and the pre-trained weights at the following Drive link: https://drive.google.com/drive/folders/1rHVssHFWw_SHX45BQcnHLU6HIFm_HIRk?usp=sharing

 How to run: